DewofyourYouth/vue-webpack-bootstrap/README.md

-This is a template repo for starting projects using the Vuejs framework with Webpack and the Bulma CSS library
+This is a template repo for starting projects using the Vuejs framework with Webpack and the Bootstrap CSS library

 To get started with template run `yarn install` and then `yarn dev`